 IGS Solar is a branch of the parent company IGS Energy which has been providing natural gas, electricity, and renewable energy since 1989.
-IGS Solar provides residential and commercial communities the opportunity to start harnessing solar energy through PPA purchase structure.
-IGS currently has customers in Massachusetts and Maryland and is making the shift away from selling and installing solar systems outright to only providing financing for them.
-IGS will redirect all future customers to a third-party seller/installer.
+IGS Solar provides residential and commercial communities the opportunity to start harnessing solar energy through its featured plan, the power purchase agreement (PPA).

-Since IGS Solar only offers PPAs, there will never be an upfront cost for the customer.
-This is a power purchase agreement where a developer sells the power generated to the host customer at a fixed rate plan.
+Since the electricity provider only offers PPAs, there will never be an upfront cost for the customer.
+This is a power purchase agreement where a developer sells the power generated to the host customer at a fixed rate, as opposed to a variable rate plan.
 Even though the customer is still paying a fixed rate for energy, the price tends to be lower than the monthly electric bill from the local utility company.

-Customers do not have the option to finance, purchase, or lease a solar system.
-Instead, IGS Solar limits them to a PPA.
+IGS Energy does not offer solar financing plans like third-party loans, cash purchases, or equipment leases; instead, IGS Solar limits customers to a PPA.
 This may be the best (or only) option financially for some customers as it does require the least amount of upfront investment; however, this does limit customers from receiving tax breaks and credits for installing a solar system.

 If a customer moves during the course of their contract, ideally, they will be able to transfer the contract to the new homeowner; however, if the new homeowner is unwilling to take over the contract, the original customer must either buy out the rest of the remaining balance on the PPA.

 As IGS Solar is going through some transitions, it's difficult to really gauge what a new customer will get by using their services.
 IGS does not currently disclose the identity of the third-party who will be taking over its sales and installs, so potential customers may want to wait until that information is readily available and instead research that company's prices, products, and reputation.